 Why do your dresses seem more expensive than some other shops?

-There are several factors determining this: firstly, our dresses are individually made to order in the finest fabrics, which is naturally more expensive than production lines of garments where the dress is taken from stock.
+There are several factors determining this: firstly, our dresses are designed by some of the biggest bridal names in the UK and individually made to order in the finest fabrics, which is naturally more expensive than production lines of garments where the dress is taken from stock.
 Many of our dresses are also made in the UK, where labour costs are higher than in the Far East.

-Secondly, we offer a transparent pricing policy, whereby the fittings and alterations are included in the price of the dress.
+Secondly, we offer a transparent pricing policy, whereby the fittings and alterations are included in the price of the dress so the bride knows how much she is paying right from the start.
 We have heard several anecdotes of brides finding their dream dress at the top of their price range and then being pressured into spending up to half as much again on ‘bespoke’ packages and alterations, completely blowing their budget.

 Finally, we firmly believe that ‘you get what you pay for’ in terms of quality, exclusivity and service; we aim to offer all three at the highest standards.

 How do I transport my dress overseas for the wedding?

 We are now able to order overhead locker travel boxes to fit all airlines, including budget airlines, handmade by the Empty Box Company in the UK. in a range of pretty and stylish designs, acid-free and breathable, they are the perfect way to store your dress after the big day too.
 Prices range from £39-£55.